jedipw/jedipw/README.md

 Pawin Nakvisai — @jedipw
 ======================================================================================================================================

-Hello 👋, I'm Jedi — a computer science graduate student at King Mongkut's University of Technology Thonburi who is passionated about web and mobile application software development.
+Hello 👋, I'm Jedi — a computer science graduate from King Mongkut's University of Technology Thonburi who is passionated about web and mobile application software development.

 For more information ℹ️
 ----------------------------------------------------------------------------